 Special Notes regarding the Meeting Minutes

-In an effort to make the minutes more concise and accurate, the contact information for officers, directors and chairmen are replaced to a link where their email and phone are provided along with a description of their position.
+In an effort to make the minutes more concise and accurate, the contact information for officers, directors and chairmen are replaced by a link where their email and phone are provided along with a description of their position.
 Team leads’ that are not officers, directors or chairmen have their contact information listed in a table at the end of the minutes.

-Call to Order: Grand Knight Greg Peters: September 23, 2025, 7:15pm
+Call to Order: Grand Knight Greg Peters: October 28, 2025, 7:15pm

-· Total in attendance: 31 Brothers
+· Total in attendance: 35 Brothers

 · Officers Attendance Report: End of this report